jethatch/DataDerives/running-maps_update/README.md

-#This is an update to the wonderful running-maps scraping tool made by Tyler Pearson and found here: https://github.com/tylerpearson/running-maps
+## This is an update to the wonderful running-maps scraping tool made by Tyler Pearson and found here: https://github.com/tylerpearson/running-maps

-#The vast majority of these updates were made by Josh Gray (https://github.com/ireisme) with some very small changes made by Jim Thatcher (https://github.com/jethatch/)
+## The vast majority of these updates were made by Josh Gray (https://github.com/ireisme) with some very small changes made by Jim Thatcher (https://github.com/jethatch/)

-###---------------------------------------------------------------------------
+The original readme follows.

+### ---------------------------------------------------------------------------

 # Most popular running routes scripts